 Under our Second Amended and Restated Articles of Incorporation, the liability of the directors of the Company for monetary damages are eliminated to the fullest extent permissible under Nevada law.
 The Company is authorized to provide indemnification of any person through bylaw provisions, agreements with agents, vote of stockholders or disinterested directors or otherwise, subject only to the applicable limits set forth in NRS 78.7502.
 Our Amended and Restated Bylaws provide that we will indemnify our directors, officers, employees, and agents to the fullest extent permitted under the NRS.
 See the section titled "Executive and Director Compensation - Limitation of Liability and Indemnification Matters."

 Exchange Listing

-Our Class B common stock has been approved for listing on Nasdaq under the trading symbol "RR."
+We have applied to list our Class B common stock on Nasdaq under the trading symbols "RR."

 SHARES ELIGIBLE FOR FUTURE SALE

 General